mathewgomas-alfred/mathewgomas.io/tutorials/krita-brush-tips/caustics.rst

 .. image:: /images/en/brush-tips/Krita-brushtips-caustics_03.gif
     :alt: building a base for the caustic effects from the brush

-Note how the smudge brush here is used not just to mix areas, but also to create definition of borders by lowering the scatter.(If you reverse the pressure curve on the scatter, this’ll be easily done by increasing the pressure on the stylus)
+Note how the smudge brush here is used not just to mix areas, but also to create definition of borders by lowering the scatter.
+(If you reverse the pressure curve on the scatter, this’ll be easily done by increasing the pressure on the stylus)

 Now for the real magic.
 Caustics are a bit hairy, which means it’s a good candidate for the sketch brush engine.

 .. image:: /images/en/brush-tips/Krita-brushtips-caustics_04.png
     :alt: Settings for the brush to create the caustic lines

-Take *sketch_ink_big*, and add pressure to the ‘line-width’ while setting ‘density’ under the brush-size to 100%.
+Take *sketch_ink_big*, and add pressure to the :guilabel:`Line width` while setting :guilabel:`Density` under the :guilabel:`Brush size` to 100%.
 This makes it extra hairy.

 .. image:: /images/en/brush-tips/Krita-brushtips-caustics_05.png
     :alt: Set color blending mode the color dodge

-Set the brush blending mode to ‘Color Dodge’, and select the color of our caustics.
-Color dodge will cause a move towards white by applying special dodge color maths to our brush dabs instead of the ‘normal’ averaging color maths.
+Set the brush blending mode to :guilabel:`Color Dodge`, and select the color of our caustics.
+Color dodge will cause a move towards white by applying special dodge color maths to our brush dabs instead of the :guilabel:`Normal` averaging color maths.

 Outside of pressure for making varying strokes, glowiness for the light and extra density, we also want to have the size of the line decrease the further away it is…